Really, What To Do After Overeating?

 Like seriously, body awareness is the coolest thing ever!

-What are your thoughts?
+What are your thoughts about what to do after overeating?
 What remaining questions do you have?
 My aim is to serve and engage with you – so I encourage you to speak up if anythings on your mind 🙂